NVIDIA/deepops/docs/DEPLOYMENT.md

 ### Software Requirements

-The administrator's provisioning system should have the following installed:

-* python pip
-* git
-* docker (to build containers)
-* ipmitool

 The management server(s) should be pre-installed with Ubuntu 16.04 LTS before starting the installation steps.
 If you already have a bare-metal provisioning system, it can be used to install Ubuntu on the management server(s).
 Integrating the DGX Base OS with other bare-metal provisioning systems is outside the scope of this project.

+A few software package will be installed on the administrator's provisioning system at the begining of the configuration step.

 ### Network Requirements